Top 12 Best Things To Do and See in Iceland

 Downtown Reykjavik is awash with bars, coffee houses, restaurants, and social events.
 The vast majority of them will see a decent blend of local Icelanders and outside visitors, thus ensuring a night of exciting conversation.
 There’s a reason why going out at night is one of the popular things to do in Reykjavik!

 To alleviate any stress put on your wallet, most establishments have happy hour (a time when drinks are offered at a discount) for at least three hours.
-They will often offer other discounts and incentives to keep you happily drinking.
+However, customers of Guide to Iceland have exclusive access to our VIP Club, giving them great discounts and special offers on drinks at various bars and pubs in downtown Reykjavik.

-Make the most of it!
 As with most places worldwide, the longer the night goes on, the more rowdy downtown Reykjavik’s general atmosphere will become.
 Some bars don't close until around 3-4 AM.
-During the summer, it's always an interesting experience stepping out of a dim-lit bar and realizing it's bright as day outside, despite it being the middle of the night.
+During the summer, it's always an interesting experience stepping out of a dim-lit bar and realizing it's as bright as day outside, despite it being the middle of the night.

 Thankfully, most hotels and guesthouses are within walking distance, so it’s only a short stumble back to your hotel after the party ends.